top of page

 1. The horse must be presented in a bridle.
 Clean and brushed is expected; braiding is requested, but not required.
 IMPORTANT: candidates for approval into the ID Studbook should not have their legs trimmed.
 The horse should be presented with natural feathering.

 2. The horses will be presented to the veterinarian for positive identification, a soundness exam, notation of heritable defects, and to have height, bone, and girth measurements taken.
 Your horse will be asked to trot-up on hard ground - asphalt or similar surface.
 See the list of unsuitable conditions below.
-Lame horses or those with obvious heritable defects will not move on to the judges.
+Lame horses will not move on to the inspectors.
+If heritable defects are noted, horses may move forward for a pending classification.

 3. The horse will be presented in-hand for a standing conformation assessment.
 The judges will walk around the horse, may touch him and even pick up his feet.

-5. Eligible horses (such as mares and geldings 3 years old and up who have been given approved, or awarded Class 1 or Class 2) may opt to jump for Bronze merit award.
-If you think you will want to have your horse jump for Merit, please school free jumping before the day of inspections.
-Practice at home so the horse is very familiar with the jumping chute before Inspection day.
+5. Eligible horses (such as mares and geldings 3 years old and up who have been given approval, or awarded Class 1 or Class 2) may opt to jump for Bronze Merit award.
+See Jumping for Merit Section

 Stallions being inspected will have these additional requirements:

-3. The horse will be required to free jump at a height appropriate for its level of training and physical condition.
-There will typically be at least 2 jumps and a small 'starter' fence and the main jump may be an oxer.
-There will be approx. 24 feet between each jump.
+2. The horse will be required to free jump at a height appropriate for its level of training and physical condition.
+There will typically be at least 2 jumps and a small 'starter' fence.
+The main jump may be an oxer.
+See diagram for details of the jump chute.

-The inspection panel's decision regarding classification, pass, fail, or deferment of a horse will usually be given at the time of inspection.
-The panel may choose to wait on a decision pending any additional information they deem necessary to come to a decision.
+The inspectors' decision regarding classification, pass, fail, or deferment of a horse will usually be given at the time of inspection.
+The classification may be delayed if further diagnostics are required by the on-site veterinarian.

 Typically the maximum height of the fence will be 1.00m and width of 1.05m. for purebred mares and geldings.
-This will also be maximum for 3 year old purebred stallions.
+This will also be maximum for 3-year-old purebred stallions.
 The usual maximum height for sport horse mares and geldings is 1.15m and width of 1.05m.
 Horses will be asked to jump the arrangement several times.
+Foals at an inspection: Any foal that is in the inspection area accompanying her dam during inspection must be on halter and lead with their own handler.
+This is necessary for the safety of the horses and all personnel that may be helping in the arena.
+Mares with foals at foot will be able to go through the jump chut at the discretion of the owners and inspectors.
+The foal must be able to stand quietly with its own handler during the jump chute portion for the safety of all involved.

 Foals at/in an inspection - Any foal that is in the inspection area, whether for an advisory or accompanying its dam during her inspection must be in halter and lead with their own handler.
 This is necessary for the safety of the horses and all personnel that may be helping in the arena.

-Attire of handler - There is no set attire for the handler.
+Attire of handler - Attire of handler: There is no set attire for the handler.
 The handler(s) should be well-groomed and present a neat appearance.
-Please wear shoes that are appropriate around horses AND allow you to move out comfortably with your
+Please wear shoes that are appropriate around horses AND allow you to move out comfortably with your horse.
+Helmets are strongly recommended.

-Reminder - Each inspection site will have an IDHSNA designated official overseeing the inspection.
+Reminder: Each inspection site will have an IDHSNA-designated official overseeing the inspection.
 This will normally be the Regional Chairperson and/or a person appointed by the Regional Chair.
 This individual is a volunteer.
 Please treat them with respect.
 All requests and questions should be directed to this designated official.
+Thank You!

 JumpChute.jpg